bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk test //pkg/word:word_test
 ```

-Lets now see what happens when a test fails, since debugging unit tests are often part of the
+Let's now see what happens when a test fails, since debugging unit tests are often part of the
 development process.
 In the generate_word_test.go file change the "if" statement as show below.

 ```